General Convex Agreement with Near-Optimal Communication: Protocol for Fixed Inputs' Bit-Length

-It remains to discuss the properties of the new supernodes. \Cref{cor:nodes-to-coms} ensures that there will be at most $\frac{N'}{2(\omega + \varepsilon)}$ bad committees.
-The remaining committees are good, and by \Cref{lemma:supernode-ca}, the honest parties within a good committee $C_i$ obtain the same $(\delta \cdot L)$-bit valid value $v_i$.
-Note that the requirements of \Cref{lemma:supernode-ca} are indeed satisfied: $\ba$ solves $\Pi_{\ba}$ in $C_i$ since by the definition of a good committee, at most $\frac{1}{\omega + \varepsilon/3}$ fraction of parties in $C_i$ are byzantine (see \Cref{remark:omega pki}) and at most $\frac{1}{\omega}$ fraction of supernodes are bad.
+It remains to discuss the properties of the new supernodes. \Cref{cor:nodes-to-coms} ensures that at most $ \threshbad / 2 \cdot N'$ of the $N'$ committees are bad, while the remaining committees are good.
+Note that the requirements of \Cref{lemma:supernode-ca} are indeed satisfied by a good committee as at most $\frac{1}{\eta + \varepsilon/4}$ fraction of (virtual) parties in $C_i$ are byzantine, which ensures that $C_i$ is $\ba$-friendly, and less than a $\frac{1}{\omega}$ fraction of the supernodes in $C_i$ are bad.
+Hence, \Cref{lemma:supernode-ca} ensures that honest parties within a good committee $C_i$ agree on a value $v_i$ that is within the honest convex hull of the good supernodes' inputs.

-Next, \Cref{cor:nodes-to-supernodes} ensures that at most $\frac{N'}{2(\omega + \varepsilon)}$ of the new supernodes are byzantine. \Cref{lemma:supersending} ensures that, regardless of the nature of the committee $C_i$, if new supernode $S_i$ is non-byzantine, then all honest parties in $S_i$ agree on the same (possibly non-valid) input for $S_i$, which consists of up to $\delta \cdot L$ bits.
-If, in addition, committee $C_i$ is good, then the honest parties in $S_i$ obtain the valid value $v_i$.
-This means that the number of confused new supernodes is bounded by the number of bad committees, i.e., at most $\frac{N'}{2(\omega + \varepsilon)}$, while the remaining non-byzantine supernodes are good and hold $(\delta \cdot L)$-bit valid inputs. \end{proof}
+Next, \Cref{cor:nodes-to-supernodes} ensures that at most $\threshbad / 2 \cdot N'$ of the new supernodes are byzantine. \Cref{lemma:supersending} ensures that, regardless of the nature of the committee $C_i$, if new supernode $S_i$ is non-byzantine, then all honest parties in $S_i$ agree on the same (possibly non-valid) $(\delta \cdot L)$-bit input $v_i$ for $S_i$.
+If, in addition, committee $C_i$ is good, $v_i$ is valid.
+Consequently, a new supernode can only be bad if it is byzantine, which there are at most $\threshbad / 2 \cdot N'$, or if it is confused because its value comes from a bad committee, which there are at most $\threshbad / 2 \cdot N'$.
+Hence there are at most $\threshbad \cdot N'$ bad supernodes, and the remaining supernodes are good and hold $(\delta \cdot L)$-bit valid inputs.
+In addition, the properties on the new supernodes' size and on the number of new supernodes a party belongs to follow from \Cref{cor:nodes-to-supernodes}. \end{proof}